edreamleo/make-stub-files/README.md

 work as expected.
 The script replaces the `*` in replacement-strings with whatever matched `*` in the find-string.

-**Note**: Blanced patterns will never match argument names.
+**Regex patterns** (regular expression patterns) are denoted by a find-string that ends with `$`.
+The trailing `$` does not become part of the find-string.
+For example:

+    ab(.*)de$: de\1\1ab

-A pattern is a **plain pattern** if it is not a balanced pattern.
+A pattern is a **plain pattern** if it is neither a balanced nor a regex pattern.

 The script matches patterns to *all parts* of return expressions.
-The script matches patterns in the order they appear in each section, but in practice the order doesn't matter.

-.. **Note**: Preceed patterns starting with `[` by `\\` (two back slashes)
-.. so that the configParser does not think that the `[` starts a section name.
+*Important*: The script applies patterns *separately* to each return expression.
+Comments never appear in return expressions, and all strings in return values appear as str.
+As a result, there is no context to worry about context in which patterns are matched.
+Very short patterns suffice.

 #### [Global]